 Now, let’s address a fairly common question –

 What does my term life policy convert into?

 Often, this is something we forget but it is very important because it will decide the policy you have until death.
 Essentially, the coverage will remain exactly the same so if you had a $300,000 term life policy, it will become a $300,000 permanent policy.

 If you wanted to increase the amount of coverage you receive, you insurability will need to be proven, which means a medical examination or medical questions at the very least.

 On the flip side, you might want to decrease your coverage if you have paid off your mortgage, reduced your debts, or if your children have grown up and moved out of the family home.
 If this is the case, you can choose to convert only a portion of your death benefit, and either keep the remaining term life insurance or let it lapse.

 In terms of the actual types of life insurance, this will completely depend on what life insurance company you are with as well as the agreement made right at the very beginning of the contract.

 If you are looking into life insurance right now, make sure you are aware exactly what you are being offered with a convertible life insurance policy.
 If you can’t find the information anywhere, simply ask the insurer and they should tell you what will be available at a later date.

 For example, one solution would be a whole life insurance policy but this is a little more expensive than other types.
-Of course, since it is cash value life insurance, it could provide a huge benefit for your retirement or if you want to use it as security for a loan in the future.
+Of course, since it is cash value life insurance, it could provide a huge benefit for your retirement or wealth building strategies such as infinite banking.